learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 * Once on the Settings page, scroll down to the `GitHub Pages` section
 * Under "Source," choose "master branch" and click "Save."
 * Navigate to `http://username.github.io/repository_name`, and have a look at your page!
+* Slack this URL out to the rest of your class so you can learn about each other!

  When you have fixed any errors and are ready to share, post your link in Slack so the rest of the class can read who you are!